AlibabaCloudDocs/vod/intl.en-US/API Reference/Media upload/UploadMediaByURL.md

 Uploads multiple media files based on the URLs of mezzanine files to ApsaraVideo VOD at a time.

-After upload jobs are submitted, you can receive an [UploadByURLComplete](~~86326~~) event notification.
-You can query the upload status by calling the [GetURLUploadInfos](~~106830~~) operation.
+After the media files are uploaded, you can receive an UploadByURLComplete event notification.
+For more information, see [UploadByURLComplete](~~86326~~).

+You can query the upload status by calling the GetURLUploadInfos operation.
+For more information, see [GetURLUploadInfos](~~106830~~).

 **Note:**

--   After the upload jobs are submitted, the jobs are executed asynchronously in the cloud.
+-   After an upload job is submitted, the job is asynchronously executed on the cloud.
 All submitted upload jobs are queued for execution.
 You can check the job status based on the URL and video ID returned in the event notification.
 -   The UploadMediaByURL operation is suitable for scenarios where you relocate a site with no specific timeliness requirement.
-Videos are uploaded usually within several hours or days after the jobs are submitted.
-If you need to upload videos in real time, we recommend that you use [server upload SDKs](~~51992~~) to upload videos on your on-premises device in real time.
+Videos are usually uploaded within several hours or days after the jobs are submitted.
+If you need to upload videos in real time, we recommend that you use server upload SDKs to upload videos on your on-premises device in real time.
+For more information, see [SDK download](~~51992~~).
 -   The UploadMediaByURL operation is available only in the **China \(Shanghai\)** region.

 ## Debugging